 Helping SMEs access finance and know-how

 Access to finance in local currency is also important.
-It protects SMEs from the risk of foreign exchange fluctuations that can make it difficult to repay their loans.
-In January 2016, we launched the SME Local Currency Programme, building on longstanding experience in Central Asia and EEC.
-In 2017, Azerbaijan and Belarus joined the programme after signing Memorandums of Understanding with the EBRD.
-Now, unhedged SME borrowers in all the countries in the region have an alternative of a more affordable local currency loans.
-In 2017 there were 16 local currency operations signed in the region equivalent to US$ 79.6 million.
-A particular highlight of 2017 was the EBRD’s first loan to a commercial bank in Ukraine denominated in the local currency hryvnia.
+It protects SMEs from foreign exchange fluctuations that can make it difficult to repay their loans.
+In January 2016, we launched the SME Local Currency Programme, building on our long-standing experience in Central Asia and eastern Europe and the Caucasus.
+In 2018, we signed first local currency loans in Azerbaijan and Belarus – where 23 local currency loans equivalent to US$ 88.9 million were signed in both countries that year.

-We also enable SMEs to access business advice across all countries in the EEC region.
-By working with local consultants and international advisers in areas such as strategy, financial management, marketing and quality management, our clients improve their operations and performance, become more competitive and grow.
-In total, we undertook 490 advisory projects in the region during 2017.
+With delivery through local and international consultants, we provide SMEs with advice in such areas as strategy, financial management, marketing and quality management – so that these enterprises can improve their operations and performance, become more competitive and grow.
+In 2018, we undertook 518 advisory projects in the region.

 Promoting women’s entrepreneurship

-The EBRD’s Women in Business programmes promote women’s entrepreneurship and participation in business by enabling women-led SMEs to access the finance and know-how they need.Expand to read more
+The EBRD’s Women in Business programme promotes women’s entrepreneurship and participation in business by enabling women-led SMEs to access the finance and know-how they need.Expand to read more